| .idea | ||

 Each project will have its own place in the service data directory, which you can refer to as ${KIWI_PROJECT}.

-Finally, start a project using kiwi up <project-name>
+Finally, start a project using kiwi up <project-name>.

 Advanced kiwi usage

-kiwi-scp extends the logical bounds of docker-compose
+kiwi-scp extends the logical bounds of docker-compose to handling multiple projects.

 The kiwi_hub

-With kiwi-scp, you get the internal kiwi_hub
+With kiwi-scp, you get the internal kiwi_hub network for free.

 It allows for network communication between services in different projects.